 You're allocated a social worker when you enter care.

-We'll introduce you to your personal advisor, also known as 'PA' when you are 16.
+We'll introduce you to your personal adviser, also known as 'PA' when you are 16 or 17.
 They will work with you and your social worker until you are 18.

 When you are 18 your PA will become your key worker.
 This means they will take the place of your social worker.